Quattr Scores

 Mobile SEO is optimizing your website to make it easier for mobile users to find and interact with your website.
 It includes ensuring your website is optimized and content loads quickly & accurately for mobile devices.

-A mobile-friendly website directly affects your SERP ranking.
+A mobile-friendly website, along with good Core Web Vitals performance, directly affects your SERP ranking.

 Google specifically states that mobile usability is a factor in determining how your website is ranked and gaining more visibility.